 October thru April are ideal because the temperatures tend to be more moderate than in the summer months.
 That said, late summer visits (after the monsoons) can also be fun if you watch the weather and plan your visit accordingly.

 Yes.
 Food is permitted and there are several enjoyable spots to stop for lunch.
-As with all parks, hiking trails, and state/national reserves, be sure to stow away all your trash in your bag or pocket until it can be properly disposed of.
+As with all federal lands, hiking trails, and state/national reserves, be sure to stow away all your trash in your bag or pocket until it can be properly disposed of.
+Remember to take only pictures and leave only footprints.

-No. There are concession machines with snacks at the Visitors Center.
+No. There are vending machines with snacks outside the Visitors Center.

 Our top restaurant picks within a 5-mile radius are: